Keerths27/Flam_RnD_Assignment/Flam_RnD_Assignment/README.md

 - A placeholder box for the processed frame
 - Stats like resolution, FPS, and processing text at the bottom

+Architecture Overview
+Android (Kotlin)

+Uses GLSurfaceView for rendering via OpenGL ES 2.0.

+Camera permission logic handled in MainActivity.kt.

+Prepared to capture camera frames and send them to JNI for processing.

+JNI Layer (C++)

+Kotlin calls the native function processFrame(...) in flam_native.cpp.

+JNI converts the byte array from Java/Kotlin into raw C++ memory.

+Current native stub echoes the frame back (placeholder).

+Can easily be extended with OpenCV (Canny/Sobel/ORB).

+OpenGL ES Renderer

+EdgeRenderer.kt draws a fullscreen quad using OpenGL ES 2.0.

+Renderer is ready for binding a texture once the native processed frame is available.

+This forms the rendering pipeline for visualizing processed images.

+Web Viewer (TypeScript)

+Serves a simple UI to preview processed frames.

+Displays a sample file (processed_frame.png) from the public directory.

+Shows placeholder stats (resolution, FPS, processing info).

+Can be extended with WebSockets to display live processed frames.

 ## How to extend (for bonus points)

 - Replace the stub in `jni/flam_native.cpp` with real OpenCV code (Canny edges).